naomiquinones/justsayin/README.md

 ### List of API’s to use :

+- Google Translate
-- Amazon Translate/ Google Translate/Amazon Polly Text to Speech/IBM Watson Speech to Text/Mozilla DeepSpeech APIs
+  - Later versions to use Amazon Translate, Amazon Polly Text to Speech, IBM Watson Speech to Text, and/or Mozilla DeepSpeech APIs
 - AuthO login with Facebook and Google
 - Twilio API (messaging)